MLS Cup 2002: Broadcasting

 The MLS Cup final was televised in the United States on ABC in English and Spanish using secondary audio programming.
-English play-by-play commentary was provided by JP Dellacamera with color analysis by Ty Keough and pregame and half-time shows hosted by Terry Gannon and Eric Wynalda, reprising their roles from ABC's coverage of the 2002 FIFA World Cup.
+English play-by-play commentary was provided by JP Dellacamera with color analysis by Ty Keough; the pregame and half-time shows were hosted by Terry Gannon and Eric Wynalda, reprising their roles from ABC's coverage of the 2002 FIFA World Cup.
 The Spanish broadcast was handled by play-by-play commentator Ernesto Motta and color analyst Andres Rodriguez.
 The ABC broadcast was watched by an estimated audience of 1.2 million views, the lowest for an MLS Cup at the time.